ryanallen/openmindapp/meditations/content.md

 5. There are different postures you can use such as laying down, sitting, kneeling, standing, walking, or even doing simple repetitive tasks.
 The easiest and most skillful position when first starting is sitting, and it's what I would recommend starting off with.
 If you keep your back straight while also remaining relaxed it makes it easier to calm your breathing and your mind.

 6. And thats it, you're now ready experience a calmer, wiser, and more open mind.

+---

+## WIP

+1. Everything is nothing more than a set of relations.
+	1.1	When this is, that is
+	1.2	This arising, that arises
+	1.3	When this is not, that is not
+	1.4	This ceasing, that ceases.
+2. Since every thing is conditioned, relative, and interdependent, there is nothing to regard as a permanent entity; which is sometimes called ego or self or soul.
+3. To illustrate the relative nature of the things around us, let's consider a candle.
+4. It's flame burns dependent upon things, like the wax and the wick.
+	4.1	When the wax and the wick are present, the flame burns.
+	4.2	If either of these is absent, the flame will cease to burn.
+5. Or consider a plant, which is dependent upon things like the seed, earth and light.
+6. See how every thing arises dependent upon causal factors, and not independently.